0GiS0/azure-function-clean-exif/readme.md

-# Clean metadata with Azure Functions
+# Remove metadata with Azure Functions

 It removes file metadata using Azure Functions